eddeee888/route-codegen/README.md

 # route-codegen

-This generates route objects which can be used to manage inner and inter app routing.
-Given a route pattern, typescript interfaces are also generated automatically to make routing safe and easy to use.
+This library generates route modules which can be used to manage inner and inter app routing.
+Given a route pattern, linking components, typescript interfaces and helper functions / hooks are generated automatically to make routing safe and easy.

-## Install
+## Installation

 ```bash
 $ yarn add route-codegen